Jasminum officinale: Cultivars

 Numerous cultivars have been developed for garden use, often with variegated foliage.
 The cultivar 'Argenteovariegatum', with cream-white variegation on the leaves, has gained the Royal Horticultural Society's Award of Garden Merit.

-Aromatherapy and herbal medicine
+Aromatherapy

 The essential oil of Jasminum officinale is used in aromatherapy.
-Jasmine absolute is known as the 'King of Oils', and its heavy, sweet scent is valued by perfumers.
+Jasmine absolute has a heavy, sweet scent valued by perfumers.
 The flowers release their perfume at dusk, so flowers are picked at night and a tiny amount of oil is obtained from each blossom by solvent extraction.
-The result is a very expensive oil which can be used in low concentrations.
+The result is an expensive oil which can be used in low concentrations.

-In herbal medicine, it is used on the skin as either an antiseptic or anti-inflammatory agent.

-Jasminum officinale var. grandiflorum is a folk medicine used for the treatment of hepatitis in the south of China.
-It has shown anti-viral activity in vitro.

-The effect of an aqueous extract of fresh floral buds of Jasminum officinale var. grandiflorum Linn. has been studied on female fertility in rats.
-The extract produced a significant decrease in serum progesterone levels.

 Safety

-A major component of jasmine is benzyl acetate (~25%) which is known to be absorbed through the skin and known to be an allergenic sensitizer.
-Those who show allergies to spicy food, perfumes and cosmetics are most likely to react.
-However, the power of the scent is such that only tiny amounts are required.
-Jasmine is also an emmenagogue and therefore should not be used during pregnancy.
+Jasmine is "generally recognized as safe" (GRAS) as a food ingredient by the U.S. Food and Drug Administration.

+It is unknown whether jasmine consumption affects breastmilk, as the safety and efficacy of jasmine in nursing mothers or infants has not been adequately studied.
+Drinking small amounts of jasmine tea likely are not harmful during nursing.

+Allergic reactions to jasmine may occur.